MeVisLab/examples/mevislab.github.io/content/introduction/introduction.md

 By default, MeVisLab starts with an empty [workspace](/glossary/#workspace).
 The workspace is the place for developing and editing Networks via visual programming.
-Networks of modules form the basis for all processing and visualization pipelines.
+Networks of modules form the base of all processing and visualization pipelines.

 #### Views Area